Mitwaa: Production

 For the second heroine, the director wanted a fresh face.
 A talent hunt show to find the new face was conducted by Swwapnil Joshi on Marathi Music channel 9X Jhakaas, and Prarthana Behere was selected.
 The film was released on 13 February 2015.

-The movie was remade in Bengali in 2017 as Ami Je Ke Tomar starring Ankush.

 Soundtrack

 "Savar Re Mana", sung by Swapnil Bandodkar, Janhavi Prabhu-Arora and composed by Nilesh Moharir became popular.
 The song "Dur Dur" sung by Swapnil Bandodkar Bela Shende and Adarsh Shinde also became popular.
 The second song "Satyam Shivam Sundaram" from the film was released in Zee Gaurav Puraskar on 26 October.